surya432/SlimeWithEloquent/README.md

-# Slim Framework 3 Skeleton Application
+# Slim Framework Skeleton Application With Eloquent

-Use this skeleton application to quickly setup and start working on a new Slim Framework 3 application.
-This application uses the latest Slim 3 with the PHP-View template renderer.
+Use this skeleton application With Eloquent to quickly setup and start working on a new Slim Framework 3 application.
+This application uses the latest Slim 3 with the PHP-View template renderer and Eloquent ORM.
 It also uses the Monolog logger.

 This skeleton application was built for Composer.
 This makes setting up a new Slim Framework application quick and easy.